concrete-security/ratls/README.md

 # RA-TLS Toolkit

 Portable Remote Attestation for the modern web.
-This toolkit delivers verified TLS connections to TEEs from browsers (via WASM), Node.js, and Python without relying on platform-native attestation stacks.
+This toolkit delivers verified TLS connections to TEEs from browsers (via WASM) without relying on platform-native attestation stacks.

 ---